Lottery: United Kingdom

 The principal lottery in the United Kingdom is the National Lottery, a state-franchised lottery sanctioned by the Gambling Commission (formerly the National Lottery Commission), and established in 1994.
-It is operated by the Camelot Group, which was first granted the franchise in 1994.
-Camelot's current franchise agreement runs through 2019.
+It is operated by Allwyn Entertainment Ltd, who took over from the original operator Camelot Group in 2024.
 28% of National Lottery revenue, along with all unclaimed prizes, are distributed as grants to charitable causes.
-12% of the revenue from the National Lottery is expected to go to the government, 5% goes to lottery retailers, 5% is retained by Camelot Group for operating costs, and 50% remains for the total prize fund of which 5% is diverted to a Super Draw fund, leaving 45% for normal prizes.
+12% of the revenue from the National Lottery is expected to go to the government, 5% goes to lottery retailers, 5% is retained by the operator for operating costs, and 50% remains for the total prize fund of which 5% is diverted to a Super Draw fund, leaving 45% for normal prizes.

 Northern & Shell also operates a commercial lottery known as The Health Lottery, which distributes its revenue to support health-related charities and causes.
 To comply with the Gambling Act, which forbids other parties from operating a national lottery, The Health Lottery operates as an umbrella corporation representing a group of 51 society lotteries across the United Kingdom with a common drawing and prize pool.
 Each drawing is held on behalf of one or more of the society lotteries, whose revenues go to support health-related causes in their respective area.
 The Health Lottery received criticism on launch for only pledging to donate 20.3% of ticket costs to charity, compared to the National Lottery's 28%, and that the lottery's structure was designed to contravene British law regarding lotteries.
 In the UK, winning the lottery is correlated to expressing more preference for the Conservative Party.
-Winning larger prizes results in a larger shift in favor of the Conservative Party.
+Winning larger prizes results in a larger shift in favour of the Conservative Party.

 People's Postcode Lottery is a subscription lottery in the UK.
 The format was introduced by Dutch company Novamedia BV: players pay at minimum £10 monthly to play, and winning postcodes are announced daily.
 In accordance with restrictions under the Gambling Act 2005, the maximum amount which can be won by a single ticket is £500,000, or 10% of the total draw proceeds.
 A minimum of 33% of the ticket price from players' subscriptions supports various trusts, which in turn fund local and international charities and community projects.
 Some £850 million have been donated.
 People's Postcode Lottery has a number of celebrity ambassadors, including David Attenborough, Judi Dench, Shobna Gulati, Tim Healy, Stephen Jardine, Ellen MacArthur, Aggie MacKenzie, Carey Mulligan, John Stapleton and Emma Thompson.
+The lottery was the subject of a Channel 4 documentary, The Welsh Valley That Won the Lottery, about the residents of Rhymney who won in May 2022.